caproto/caproto/doc/source/index.rst

 The authors pronounce caproto "kah-proto" (not "C.A. proto").
 It's fun to say.

-Try caproto in three lines
+Try caproto in four lines
 ==========================

 First verify that you have Python 3.6+.